EvgeniiMuratov/rsschool-cv/cv.md

 * Сreating an exhibition filter using AJAX.
 * Developing solution for dynamic exhibitions gallery.

-Technologies used in these projects :
+Technologies used in these projects:
 Wordpress, PHP, JQuery, Bootstrap, Invision, Asana, Adobe XD
 --------------------